 Print and ebooks published by CentreHouse Press can be ordered online at all the usual retail outlets.
 Follow the link here for more information.

 The Finger, a journal of the arts, literature and culture, enjoyed a brief starburst in the closing quarter of 2005, running to two issues.
 Published by CentreHouse Press, and edited by Peter Cowlam, it featured the work of writers Val Hennessy, Allen Saddler, Mari Garcia, Jack Degree, Richard Hillesley, Bob Mann, Brian Poilly, Robert Vint, Jo Larsen, and Sam Richards.

 'The Moving Finger writes: and, having writ, / Moves on...'

 Peter Cowlam is a freelance editor and the author of literary fiction, plays and poetry.
-His first novel was published in 1998, by CentreHouse Press.
+His first novel, Electric Letters Z, was published in 1998.
 His second novel, New Suit for King Diamond, published in 2002, was nominated for the Booker Prize.
 His brief stint as a commissioning editor saw two issues of The Finger, a journal of politics, literature and culture.
-His most recent fiction is his novella Marisa, a heady concoction of first love recalled.
+His most recent fiction is his novel Who’s Afraid of the Booker Prize?, a satire on literary celebrity.
 Read more.